A Step-By-Step Guide On How To Move Schools Easily

 2. Let the old school know in advance

-As soon as you know the date of your move, let the school know.
+As soon as you know the date of your move, let the old school know.
 Talk to the school principal, teachers and also the parents of your child’s closest friends.
 Let them all know in advance of your move and advise them of your child’s last day at school.

 This will allow the school to offer support to your child and talk to her about the move in a positive way.
 She’ll hear words like – adventure, exciting, new opportunities and she’ll feel positive about it.
 It will reassure her.